-If you need to send correspondence for other programs outside of an application submission, please contact the Applications and Approval Unit.
+If you need to send correspondence for other programs outside of an application submission, contact the Applications and Approval Unit.

 Is there anything special I should know if I use MapInfo?

-MapInfo Users Only: When submitting your information to ADEPT, please make sure that your field names are all in capital letters as any lowercase field names will be rejected.
+MapInfo Users Only: When submitting your information to ADEPT, make sure that your field names are all in capital letters as any lowercase field names will be rejected.

 What is the procedure for Special Amendments?

-Please be advised that we will no longer process special amendments submitted by fax to Lands Division, Disposition and Technical Services Branch.
+Be advised that we will no longer process special amendments submitted by fax to Lands Division, Disposition and Technical Services Branch.
 Special amendments must now be sent electronically.

-Please provide a description of changes including section, township, range, meridian, line number(s) and number of kilometres of change.
+Provide a description of changes including section, township, range, meridian, line number(s) and number of kilometres of change.
 There is no charge on amendments involving changes affecting all private land, special areas or road allowance within a radius not exceeding eight kilometres.

-Please indicate in the AMS file whether the special amendment is exempt under this provision.
+Indicate in the AMS file whether the special amendment is exempt under this provision.